You know what’s tougher than the VA?

 The most important pillar is Service Connection.

-The pattern that I saw most frequently in failed VA disability claims was that the Veteran did not know the VA Service Connection Field Manual – 5 Paths to Service Connection – far too many Veterans relied on just 1 of the legal theories of service-connection, when there are many paths that they can follow for the same condition.
+The pattern that I saw most frequently in failed VA disability claims was that the Veteran did not know the 4 Pillars of a VA claim, or the 5 Ways to Service connect a disease, disability or injury.
+Far too many Veterans either made the VA look for the needle in the haystack, or relied on just 1 of the legal theories of service-connection.

 Step #5: Use 5-Star Evidence.